Rau7/476_573Recommender/README.md

 #### 1. User Modules:

 Registration / Login: User or customer should register with basic details to make an account for buying the books online.
-Registered User can login into the system with valid username and password.
+Registered User can login into the system with valid username and password.<br/>
-View All Books: After Successful Login user can see all the available books to buy online.
-The book gallery contains front image of book, price, name etc. Clicking on particular book name it will show brief overview about that book.
+View All Books: After Successful Login user can see all the  books .
+The book gallery author,rating and name .
-Recommendations: When User come to website again the system will show the recommendation of books using extended collaborative filtering.
+Recommendations: When User come to website again the system will show the recommendation of books using extended collaborative filtering. <br/>
-ReadBooks: All  read books are listed for user.
+ReadBooks: All  read books are listed for user.<br/>
-Log out: User can easily log out from website and can sign in with an other account after clicking log out button.
+Log out: User can easily log out from website and can sign in with an other account after clicking log out button.<br/>

 #### Hardware Requirement: